The Sherwin-Williams (NYSE:SHW) Issues Q3 2021 Earnings Guidance

 The Sherwin-Williams (NYSE:SHW) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.440.
 The company issued revenue guidance of -.

-The Sherwin-Williams (NYSE:SHW) last posted its quarterly earnings results on Monday, July 26th.
+The Sherwin-Williams (NYSE:SHW) last announced its quarterly earnings results on Monday, July 26th.
 The specialty chemicals company reported $2.65 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $2.68 by ($0.03).
-The business had revenue of $5.38 billion during the quarter, compared to analyst estimates of $5.39 billion.
-The Sherwin-Williams had a return on equity of 72.71% and a net margin of 11.05%.
-The business’s revenue was up 16.9% on a year-over-year basis.
-During the same quarter last year, the firm earned $7.10 EPS.
-As a group, equities research analysts forecast that The Sherwin-Williams will post 9.18 earnings per share for the current year.
+The company had revenue of $5.38 billion during the quarter, compared to analyst estimates of $5.39 billion.
+The Sherwin-Williams had a net margin of 11.05% and a return on equity of 72.71%.
+The Sherwin-Williams’s quarterly revenue was up 16.9% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $7.10 EPS.
+On average, sell-side analysts predict that The Sherwin-Williams will post 9.18 EPS for the current year.

-SHW has been the subject of several recent analyst reports.
-Robert W. Baird reaffirmed a buy rating and set a $325.00 price objective on shares of The Sherwin-Williams in a research report on Wednesday, July 28th.
-KeyCorp lifted their price objective on shares of The Sherwin-Williams from $320.00 to $330.00 and gave the stock an overweight rating in a research report on Monday, August 2nd.
-Morgan Stanley lifted their price objective on shares of The Sherwin-Williams from $315.00 to $345.00 and gave the stock an overweight rating in a research report on Friday, August 20th.
-JPMorgan Chase & Co. lifted their price objective on shares of The Sherwin-Williams from $310.00 to $330.00 and gave the stock an overweight rating in a research report on Thursday, September 9th.
-Finally, Wells Fargo & Company decreased their price objective on shares of The Sherwin-Williams from $330.00 to $327.00 and set an overweight rating for the company in a research report on Thursday, September 30th.
-Three investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $340.28.
+SHW has been the topic of several recent analyst reports.
+Morgan Stanley boosted their price target on The Sherwin-Williams from $315.00 to $345.00 and gave the company an overweight rating in a research note on Friday, August 20th.
+Robert W. Baird reiterated a buy rating and issued a $325.00 price objective on shares of The Sherwin-Williams in a research report on Wednesday, July 28th.
+Mizuho started coverage on The Sherwin-Williams in a research report on Tuesday, October 12th.
+They issued a buy rating and a $352.00 price objective for the company.
+Deutsche Bank Aktiengesellschaft lifted their price objective on The Sherwin-Williams from $315.00 to $320.00 and gave the company a buy rating in a research report on Wednesday, July 28th.
+Finally, Royal Bank of Canada cut their price objective on The Sherwin-Williams from $340.00 to $330.00 and set an outperform rating for the company in a research report on Wednesday, September 29th.
+Three equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, The Sherwin-Williams currently has an average rating of Buy and a consensus price target of $340.89.

-In other The Sherwin-Williams news, SVP Thomas P. Gilligan sold 9,780 shares of The Sherwin-Williams stock in a transaction on Thursday, August 12th.
-The shares were sold at an average price of $302.87, for a total value of $2,962,068.60.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, SVP Jane M. Cronin sold 7,722 shares of The Sherwin-Williams stock in a transaction on Monday, August 16th.
-The shares were sold at an average price of $308.22, for a total transaction of $2,380,074.84.
-Following the completion of the transaction, the senior vice president now owns 17,094 shares in the company, valued at $5,268,712.68.
+In other The Sherwin-Williams news, SVP Jane M. Cronin sold 7,722 shares of the business’s stock in a transaction dated Monday, August 16th.
+The stock was sold at an average price of $308.22, for a total value of $2,380,074.84.
+Following the completion of the transaction, the senior vice president now directly owns 17,094 shares of the company’s stock, valued at $5,268,712.68.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO John G. Morikis sold 155,520 shares of the business’s stock in a transaction dated Thursday, July 29th.
+The shares were sold at an average price of $288.92, for a total value of $44,932,838.40.
+Following the completion of the transaction, the chief executive officer now directly owns 433,251 shares of the company’s stock, valued at $125,174,878.92.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 215,997 shares of company stock worth $62,880,055.
-0.51% of the stock is currently owned by company insiders.
+Insiders sold 215,997 shares of company stock valued at $62,880,055 in the last quarter.
+0.51% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in The Sherwin-Williams stock.
-Morgan Stanley boosted its stake in shares of The Sherwin-Williams Company (NYSE:SHW) by 123.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 2,950,247 shares of the specialty chemicals company’s stock after buying an additional 1,629,745 shares during the quarter.
-Morgan Stanley owned 1.12% of The Sherwin-Williams worth $803,794,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 75.94% of the company’s stock.
+An institutional investor recently raised its position in The Sherwin-Williams stock.
+Morgan Stanley lifted its position in shares of The Sherwin-Williams Company (NYSE:SHW) by 123.4% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,950,247 shares of the specialty chemicals company’s stock after buying an additional 1,629,745 shares during the period.
+Morgan Stanley owned about 1.12% of The Sherwin-Williams worth $803,794,000 at the end of the most recent quarter.
+75.94% of the stock is owned by institutional investors.

 The Sherwin-Williams Company Profile